 (On working with spray paint/dealing with drips) ” I have mastered it through the years.
 I always spray primer first – the primer gives the paint better adhesion and therefore fewer drips.
 Then – the trick is small even coats staying 6 inches away from the piece.
 I will spray the entire piece – not full coverage and then go back and spray again aiming to get full coverage the second time – I do not wait for the first coat to dry.
 If drips happen – because they may – let it dry completely and then take sandpaper (150 grit) and sand down in the direction of the drip to remove it then sand with 220 grit to smooth.
 Also -shaking the cans for about 1 minute before spraying helps as well.
 Be sure to turn the nozzle to the painted dot on the inside of the can— this puts the straw in the can at the optimal place to get the most efficient spray.
 Flat, satin and semi-gloss are the best to minimize drips and result in a smooth professional finish.

-If your embarking on a furniture painting project please visit my Furniture refinishing page or visit these popular posts below.
+If you are embarking on a furniture painting project please visit my Furniture refinishing page or visit these popular posts below.

 In this wildly popular post learn how to choose the best black paint for furniture.